spotDL/spotify-downloader/docs/usage.md

                         {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
   --dont-filter-results
                         Disable filtering results.
+  --only-verified-results
+                        Use only verified results.
+(Not all providers support this)

 Spotify options:
   --user-auth           Login to Spotify using OAuth.